mcserversoft/DiscordBot/README.md

 Open the OAuth2 tab, copy the client id and paste it into the `ClientID` field.

+Set the `DefaultStatusGuid` value to the guid of the minecraft server you want to be displayed as status by default (leave blank for none)
+You can get the Guid with the /servers command.
+`StatusInterval` is the delay, in seconds, between status updates

 Add the MCSS related information (endpoint should be your IP) - Note that if you run MCSS and the bot on the same machine, you can use `localhost` as the endpoint.

 If SSL is enabled in the API settings, set `secure` to true

 You're ready to start using the bot!
 To do so, type `npm start` and it should work ! if not feel free to join our [Discord](https://discord.gg/DEn89PB)